 The right to use FSHS services

 You can use FSHS services if you are studying for a Bachelor’s or Master’s degree and you have registered as an attending student.
-Please note that new students have the right to use our services no earlier than August 1.
+Please note that new students’ access to services starts at the earliest on 1 August in the fall semester and on 1 January 1st in the spring semester.
+The right to use YTHS is valid until the end of the semester in which you graduate.
 The right to use services is valid until the end of the semester when you graduate.

 Those entitled to use FSHS services:

 - University students (Bachelor’s or Master’s degree),

 - Students at universities of applied sciences (Bachelor’s or Master’s degree),

 - Police University College students (Bachelor’s degree) and

 - Civilian students at the National Defence University.

 - Students at open universities of applied sciences,